B'Tselem: Overview

 B'Tselem was established in February 1989 by a group of Israeli lawyers, doctors and academics with the support of a lobby of ten members of Knesset.
 Its objective was to document human rights violations in the occupied Palestinian territories (the Gaza Strip and the West Bank), while committing to the security and humanistic character of the State of Israel.
-In the previous year, Israeli forces killed 311 Palestinians, of whom 53 were under the age of 17.
+Between December 1987 and December 1988, Israeli forces had killed 311 Palestinians, of whom 53 were under the age of 17.
 The killings occurred during a wave of Palestinian protest and rebellion in which 12 Israelis were also killed.
 The rebellion is referred to as the First Intifada.

 B'Tselem's funding comes from private individuals (both Israeli and foreign) and European and North American foundations focusing on human rights.

 In 2014, B'Tselem stopped sending the Israel Defense Forces (IDF) complaints it received from Palestinians in Gaza about alleged IDF war crimes there.
 In 2016, B'Tselem also stopped sending the IDF complaints of alleged IDF war crimes in the West Bank because it alleged the IDF was whitewashing the complaints.

 In 2016, B'Tselem executive director Hagai El-Ad asked the UN to take action against Israel's settlements, which he said were compromising a peace agreement with the Palestinians.

 In a report published 12 January 2021, B'Tselem called Israel an "apartheid regime" devoted to Jewish supremacy and said the nation was no longer a democracy.
 This follows a similar report by the UN Economic and Social Commission for Western Asia released in 2017 that concluded that Israel is "guilty of the crime of apartheid".